torozsom/Data-Structures-and-Algorithms/README.md

 ```

 Unit tests use Google Test and cover both algorithms and data structures.
 The Qt6 GUI target demonstrates the structures visually.

----

-Enjoy exploring and extending this foundation for data structures and algorithms!
-Contributions and feedback are welcome.